 Most religions approve, but if you are unsure consult your minister, pastor, rabbi, or priest.
 You may also look at www.donatelifeny.org to see different religious viewpoints on organ donation.

 Are bodies ever rejected for donation?

 Yes.
-We are unable to accept bodies of individuals who had an infectious disease such as HIV, AIDS, Tuberculosis, Hepatitis, MRSA, etc.
+We are unable to accept bodies of individuals who had an infectious disease (HIV, AIDS, TB, Hepatitis, MRSA, etc.), suicide or autopsy.

 Can my family still have a funeral if I wish to donate my body to the Anatomical Gifts Program?